Twenty Tips For New Cyclists

 The Bike

-Having a machine that you can trust and are comfortable with will vastly improve your riding experience, and whilst you can spend as much as £10000 on a bike you can get as much enjoyment out of a bike costing only £300 so don’t get sucked in to the trap of spending more than you need to.
+Having a machine that you can trust and are comfortable with will vastly improve your riding experience.
+You can spendin excess of £10000 on a bike but you can get as much enjoyment out of a bike costing only £300.
+Spending more than you need to is an easy trap to fall into.

 - Cleaning – This may sound a bit odd, but learn how to do it properly as doing it wrong will not only reduce the life of your frame and components it could even damage them (Don’t use a jet wash).
 Also do it frequently, dirt and grime built up on the moving parts will increase the wear of those components.
 Invest in a few specific bike cleaning tools and cleaners and your job will be much easier.
 Learn how to clean your chain properly, it’s the most at risk from the elements and proper cleaning and oiling will prolong its life massively.